 Hop on Highway 21 south to the Centre Block of Cypress Hills.
 Check into the Resort at Cypress Hills, nestled in the lodgepole pine by Loch Leven, a small man-made lake.
 The resort offers rooms, townhouses and cabins.
 (There’s also a spa for achy muscles.)

 At sunset, make your way to Bald Butte, a popular site overlooking the hills and prairies.
 Cypress Hills is a dark-sky preserve—meaning there’s no light pollution and the real view emerges when the sun goes down.
 The park is ideal for stargazing, with an observatory, an astronomer-in-residence and other evening events with multiple telescopes for public use.

 After a relaxing night under the stars, switch gears with a canopy tour at Cypress Hills Eco-Adventures.
 Depending on your skill level, try a zipline, rock-climbing wall, treetop drop or slacklining.
 After all that exercise, stop at Ivan’s Restaurant in the resort for lunch.
 Treat yourself to some fresh-baked Saskatoon berry pie as reward for a weekend very well spent.

 Getting there: Before heading to the park, upgrade to a Plus or Plus RV membership.
 Without it, an unexpected tow could cost hundreds of dollars.

 Map it: Use the AMA Mobile App to map your road trip.
 Find the best route, book a hotel, rent a car, locate AMARewards partners and find the cheapest gas.

 Where to stay: Best Western Plus Sun Country is a good home base near Medicine Hat.
-Members save 20% at Best Western hotels in Saskatchewan and Alberta.
+Members save up to 15% at Best Western hotels in Saskatchewan and Alberta.